RDA-INR: Riemannian Diffeomorphic Autoencoding via Implicit Neural Representations: Riemannian Diffeomorphic Autoencoding via Implicit Neural Representations

 where $\nu$ is a velocity vector field, $J \nu$ the Jacobian of $\nu$ with respect to $x$, and $\eta \in \mathbb{R}$.
 If $\eta$ and the functional in Equation \eqref{eq:Killing_energy} are small, then we expect the template to deform almost isometrically to the reconstructed objects via $I(x, z, t)$ in Equation \eqref{eq:impl_func_decoder}.
-This property is interesting as it allows us to jointly perform affine registration and LDDMM registration.
-Moreover, as shown in Appendix \ref{app:kill_ener_as}, under certain conditions the Killing energy can be viewed as an extension of a standard norm used in LDDMM.
+In the numerical experiments, we use this property and a dataset with a rigidity prior to highlight the importance of a data-consistent regularizer.
+Furthermore, this property is interesting as it allows us to jointly perform affine registration and LDDMM registration.
+The regularizer and its property are novel in the LDDMM literature.
+In Appendix \ref{SM:kill_ener_as} we showcase that our regularizer provides a novel motivation and special case of a lesser-used norm in the LDDMM literature.
+We also show that our regularizer adds a rigidity prior to a more standard Sobolev LDDMM norm.